icl-utk-edu/slate/INSTALL.md

         For other architectures, CMAKE_CUDA_ARCHITECTURES **should be defined**.
         For example, `-DCMAKE_CUDA_ARCHITECTURES=70` should be added for the Volta architecture.

-    use_openmp
-        Whether to use OpenMP, if available.
-One of: yes (default)
-        no

     build_tests
         Whether to build test suite (test/tester).